skulpt/skulpt/app_b.rst

 .. sourcecode:: python

-    Image(self, file_path, center, width=None, height=None):
+    Image(file_path, center, width=None, height=None):

-It uploads an image onto the screen.
-If you only pass width and not a height it automatically scales the height to fit the width you passed it.
-It is the same for the height.
+Loads an image onto the screen.
+If you only pass a width and not a height it automatically scales the height to fit the width you passed it.
+It behaves likewise when you pass just a height.

 file_path
-    The path name where the image is.
+    The path to the image

 center
-    The center coordinate of the image
+    The center coordinates of the image

 width
     The width of the image in pixels.
-If width equals None then it defaults to the image files width
+If width equals None then it defaults to the image file's width

 height
     The height of the image in pixels.
-If no height is passed it defaults to the image files height
+If no height is passed it defaults to the image file's height

 Screen Object Methods